-Let us get you back to a pain-free and active lifestyle!
+Let us get you back to a pain free lifestyle!

 Our clinic's physical therapists are well-trained and fully equipped to provide you with the means to a rapid recovery.
 We use a wide range of fitness equipment to support strength-building, balance-training and cardio-vascular conditioning.
 Our patients learn exercises and stretches that they can do at home.
 Especially important for our patients are the variety of modalities that we utilize in providing them with pain management.

 Each new patient begins therapy with a comprehensive physical evaluation.
 Our therapists listen to you describe your problem--whether it's low back pain or a recent knee replacement--then we evaluate your strength, range of motion, and other factors.
 Working with you, we set goals for your recovery and develop a therapy plan that is tailor-made for you.

 Fascia is the tough connective tissue that envelopes the body in a three-dimensional web.
 This connective web can be damaged or hardened by trauma, posture or inflammation, causing excessive pressure on the nerves, muscles, blood vessels, bones and/or organs.
 We believe many people suffering from pain and/or limited motion, have fascia problems that have simply gone undiagnosed.
 We use the John F. Barnes, PT, Myofascial Release method, which gently applies pressure to the fascia, releasing the painful "straight-jacket" pressure of a constricted myofascial system.
 The results are long-lasting and, in many cases, truly amazing.
 We are proud to say that clinic director and owner, Lydia Radosevich, Zeke Morales, PT and Tanya Barlow, PT, all trained under John Barnes, PT.
 Learn more about The Barnes Myofasical Release Method at his web site: